course-details-portlet

 • can explain how different factors shape the listening experience and what role different listening perspectives have in different situations

-• has knowledge of relevant theories and their core concepts
+• have knowledge of relevant theories and their core concepts

-• has knowledge of different forms of electronic music and their respective performance practices
+• has knowledge of forms of sound-based electronic music and their respective performance practices

-• should be able to relate his/her own as well as others` musical expressions to relevant aesthetical contexts
+• should be able to relate their own as well as others` musical expressions to relevant aesthetic contexts

 Skills:

-• can identify and analyze experienced musical/sonorous qualities and structures through listening and describe these with established concepts
+• identify and analyze experienced musical/sonorous and performative qualities and structures and describe these with established concepts

 • can utilize the acquired knowledge in individual compositional and performance practices